As of 9/1/2019, the Death Penalty Information Center (DPIC) "exonerated"/"innocent list has 166 "exonerees" released from death row (fn 1).

 Within that list, there are two major errors which brings that 166 number down to 33 , as reviewed in (1) and (2), just below.

 The Innocence Project and the National Registry of Exonerations appear to have similar "standards" as DPIC.

 Since 1998, the DPIC "exoneration" and/or "innocence" numbers have been an, easily, discovered deception, as basic, simple fact checking/vetting confirms ( fn 2 ).

 In 1998/99, it took me 5 minutes to discover this and I wrote the first op/ed on this, in 2000, "Death on Hold?", The Fort Worth Star-Telegram, 2/5/00.

 (1) The DPIC Deception of "Innocent" and "Exoneration"

 The DPIC, simply, redefined both "exonerated" and "innocent" (fn 3) as if they had redefined lie as truth, and stuffed a bunch of cases into those perverted definitions.
-This is not in dispute, for anyone that fact checks/vets.
+This is not in dispute and is very common knowledge, for anyone that fact checks/vets or is, otherwise, involved in this public policy debate.
 See (3), just below.

 DPIC labels death row cases "exoneration"/"innocent" based upon any one of these: